quixio/quix-streams/docs/stateful-processing.md

 > ***WARNING***: you will lose all stateful data should something happen to the local state stores,
 > so this is not recommended.
 >
-> Also, re-enabling changelog topics will not "backfill" them from state.
+> Also, re-enabling changelog topics will not "backfill" them from the state.
 > It will simply send new state updates from that point forward.

 ## Changing the State File Path

-By default, an `Application` keeps the state in `state` directory relative to the current working directory.
+By default, an `Application` keeps the state in the `state` directory relative to the current working directory.
 To change it, pass `state_dir="your-path"` to `Application` or `Application.Quix` calls:

 ```python